Crystoffar/sp21-cse110-lab1/index.md

 ## About Me as a programmer
 A wise programmer (literally every CS Professor) once told me:
-> Start early, End Early
+> sTaRt eArLy, eNd eArLy

 However, obviously it has not been told to me enough because I haven't gotten it through to my brain.